The official threatening notice from the town about sea turtle lights.

 They're not that smart.

-They're sitting around chewing their cud trying to figure out what all the commotion's about.
+They're sitting around chewing their cud, trying to figure out what all the commotion's about.

-The you understand how preposterous this is.
+You understand how preposterous this is?

-And then uh windmills to generate electricity that otherwise would come from power plants burning coal or would somebody show me the evidence, somebody tell me, somebody show me anywhere where one windmill has reduced one watt of power output from any power plant anywhere.
+Somebody tell me, somebody show me anywhere where one windmill has reduced one watt of power output from any power plant anywhere.

 Dutch don't even use windmills for anything anymore other than portraits.